Ypertex/blog/content/articles/improving-chances-with-non-negotiables/index.md

 ## Make the Rules Known to the Referees—Your Rules

 In our strategy and innovation team at the Swiss Broadcast Corporation [SRG&nbsp;SSR](https://www.srgssr.ch/en/), we recently started to employ **a tactic called Non-Negotiables**.
-We are in charge of the corporate strategies and partnerships in the area of technology.
+We are in charge of corporate strategies and partnerships in the area of technology.
 Now, when starting to work on something new, we take time to determine what our Non-Negotiables are before collaborating with all the units and departments that need to be involved in the work.

-Taking time to define your Non-Negotiables (individually or as team) will help you in several ways:
+Taking time to define your Non-Negotiables (individually or as a team) will help you in several ways:

 * **You discover your or your team's *real* priorities.** If done in teams, members will negotiate about the team's Non-Negotiables, revealing more about themselves.
 You will get to know your team members better.
 * **Your team is aligned on what's negotiable and what's not.** Everyone on the team can confidently start collaborating with third parties, all representing the same team position and not making promises that the team can't keep.
 Also: It becomes much harder for stakeholders to divide and conquer your team by asking for personal favors.
 * In case your Non-Negotiables are questioned, you can **defend your position better** since you (and your team) have taken time in advance to weigh all the pro and contra arguments.
-This also puts everyone in your team in a good starting point to negotiate since they know where it's OK to make counter offers.
+This also puts everyone in your team in a good starting point to negotiate since they know where it's OK to make counteroffers.
 * This approach allows you to **find out who your real opponents are**.
-A stakeholder who is against all your Non-Negotiables must be managed differently than someone who is against all what *can* be negotiated.
+A stakeholder who is against all your Non-Negotiables must be managed differently than someone who is against all that *can* be negotiated.

 ---

 {{<note>}}
 ##### <i class="las la-lightbulb"></i> Pro Tip

-Ask your boss or your clients for *their* Non-Negotiables, too: What's off limits for them?
+Ask your boss or your clients for *their* Non-Negotiables, too: What's off-limits for them?
 I'm certain it will help your mutual understanding and collaboration, too.
 {{</note>}}

 ---

 # How We Find Our Non-Negotiables

 Some Non-Negotiables are nothing but common sense.
-You can discover them by simply asking "Is it really me/us that *should or even can* do this work?"
+You can discover them by simply asking "Is it me/us that *should or even can* do this work?"
 Some stuff is below your paygrade, so asking *you* to do it is essentially wasting money because someone else with a lower salary could do it just fine.
 Other stuff is above your paygrade, so asking *you* might be wasting money, too, if your position lacks the necessary authority to successfully deliver the required work.

 {{<figure src="dc95dace-00d2-494e-bd8b-90f2cfbe54a8">}}Non-Negotiables: Play by *your* rules{{</figure>}}